danieladamspencer/blogdown_website/content/about/index.en.md

 *Instructor* - Fall 2018, Fall 2019

-Introduces students to data visualization and statistical programming techniques using the R language.
+Introduces graduate students to data visualization and statistical programming techniques using the R language.
 Covers the basics of the language, descriptive statistics, visual analytics, and applied linear regression.

 **STAT 200: Elementary Statistics** – Penn State University